splunk/splunk-sap-logserv/docs/content/install-setup/prerequisites.md

 ## :material-circle-box:{ .cboxmove } Next Steps

-Additional instructions for next steps are provided in the [Setup walkthroughs](../install-setup/setup-walkthroughs.md)
+The instructions for next steps are provided here: [Install the Splunk TA for SAP LogServ](../install-setup/install-ta.md)